Welcome to the Prescott Computer Society

 After registering, you will receive a confirmation email containing information about joining the meeting.

-January 11, 2025 - Saturday - 1:00-3:00 PM
+May 3, 2025 - Saturday - 1:00-3:00 PM

-Program starts at 1:00 PM - Zoom meeting will open at 12:30 PM
+Zoom meeting will open at 12:30 PM - Program starts at 1:00 PM

 Register in advance for this meeting